lujiefsi/CrashTuner/README.md

 ### How to determine the bug Priority?

-JIRA has 5 level Priority:Blocker, Critical, Major(Cassandra is Normal), Minor and Trivial
+JIRA has 5 level Priority: Blocker, Critical, Major(Cassandra is Normal), Minor and Trivial

 When we create a bug issue, JIRA will assign a default Priority as "Major".
 If the origin developers think the bug has more serious affection,  they will change the Priority as Critical or Blocker, like [YARN-9194](<https://issues.apache.org/jira/browse/YARN-9194>).
 Of course, some bugs' affections are not  serious as we think, the origin developers will change their Priority  as Minor or Trivial, like  [HBASE-22023](<https://issues.apache.org/jira/browse/HBASE-22023>).